Just Arrived! Shop MBRP Exhaust

 Rubber fuel lines

 Rubber fuel lines were once the standard for most vehicles.
 They’re the easiest to cut to the length that your car needs, so installation is simple.
 Their flexibility is also a plus.
 If your car started with rubber fuel lines, you might be tempted to go with what you know and use rubber replacements.
 But when it comes to longevity, rubber isn’t your best bet.
 The material can rot when exposed to extreme heat, and it will easily rub through.
-Fuel vapor can escape through the deteriorating walls, and you will end up replacing these lines more frequently than any other material.
+Fuel vapor can escape through the deteriorating walls, and you will end up replacing these car fuel lines more frequently than any other material.

 Nylon fuel lines